tomsalzer/Sailing/_posts/2022-03-19-offer-withdrawn-and-accepted.md

 When we got to the Nonsuch, I saw that the cockpit hatch was open.
 I called out, "ahoy the boat!" and a lady stuck her head out of the cabin.
 It turns out she is the granddaughter of the deceased owner.
 We introduced ourselves and she invited us aboard.
 My friend and I crawled around the boat and found most everything very satisfactory.

+I have to say that even with reading about inspecting old boats and crawling through several myself, having an experienced boater along with you is a tremendous help.
+That person's observations can be much more detailed and objective than mine, plus they don't have the "buy the boat" buzz clouding their judgment.
+My friend's offer to look at the boats was incredibly valuable.

 ## Offer

 Standing on the dock with the granddaughter, we told her how much we loved the boat.
 She called the broker who called my phone.
 I learned some of the issues that the marine survey had revealed and told him I would make an offer in a certain dollar range.
 Once we got home, I sent him an email with that offer.